 Pricing: Starts at $49/month (annual billing) or $79/month (monthly).
 Enterprise plans available with custom pricing.
 14-day free trial.

 The caveat: Skima offers genuine AI matching at a price point accessible to smaller teams.
-But it's a newer platform with less track record than established players.
-Database size and candidate coverage aren't publicly disclosed at the same scale as tools like Pin (850M+) or AmazingHiring (600M+).
-If you need proven reliability at scale, the newer track record may give you pause.
+As a newer platform, though, it has less track record than established players.
+Database size and candidate coverage aren’t publicly disclosed at the same scale as tools like Pin (850M+) or AmazingHiring (600M+).
+If you need proven reliability at scale, the limited history may give you pause.

 9. Phenom - Good for Enterprise Talent Experience Ecosystems